HengPan2007/MethSig-tmp/README.md

 # MethSig
-Processes bisulfite sequencing data and performs epidriver inference.
+Process bisulfite sequencing data and performs epidriver inference.

 ## Getting Ready

-## Usage
+##
-pBeta is used to:
- 1. Estimate expected hypermethylation of tumor sample (expected DHcR);
- 2. Evaluate if observed DHcR is significantly higher than expected DHcR.
+pBeta: Estimate expected hypermethylation of tumor sample (expected DHcR) and evaluate if observed DHcR is significantly higher than expected DHcR.

-pCombine is used to:
- 1. Determine if promoter hypermethylation if overrepresnted in patients (epidriver).
+pCombine: Determine if promoter hypermethylation if overrepresnted in patients (epidriver).